 Helped living residents usually reside in their own semiprivate or personal houses, which include a provided or unfurnished bedroom, kitchen aspect, and bathroom.
 Numerous kinds of houses are readily available such as personal studio apartments, one-bedroom private apartments, one-bedroom shared homes, and dormitory-style bedroom arrangements.

-Although assisted living facilities vary by state, services provided can consist of:
+Although assisted living facilities vary by state, services provided can consist of these including the basics of assisted living:

 - Help with everyday living activities (bathing, dressing, eating, toileting, etc.).